Frequently Asked Questions

 The Glencoe Park District the Park District has a new policy about wearing masks while indoors, effective Monday, August 3.
-Masks will be required to be worn during in-person classes and for those enrolled in our Summer Care program.
-This rule will be in place for school aged children (kindergarten and up) and mirrors the plan in place for District 35 schools in the fall.
+Masks will be required to be worn during in-person classes.
+This rule will be in place for children age 2 and up and mirrors the plan in place for District 35 schools in the fall.

 Current state regulations also stipulate that individuals wear a face-covering or a mask when in a public place where they cannot maintain a six-foot social distance.
 While the great majority of our programs are outside and set up to be socially distanced, masks should be worn when participants cannot be six feet apart and when they enter Park District facilities.
-Exceptions to this rule include children in preschool classes and people with medical conditions or disabilities that prevent them from safely wearing a face covering.
+Exceptions to this rule include people with medical conditions or disabilities that prevent them from safely wearing a face covering.

 Below are answers to questions about mask use for children enrolled in our Summer Care program, indoor classes, outdoor sports classes, adult fitness classes, and more.
 Please check back frequently for updates.